distributed-system-analysis/pbench/docs/API/V1/server_config.md

 `value`    string \
 When a single configuration setting is specified with `{key}` in the URI, you can specify a string value for the parameter using this query parameter without an `application/json` request body.
+For example,
+`PUT /api/v1/server/configuration/key?value=1`.

 You cannot specify complex JSON configuration settings this way.
-For example, `PUT /api/v1/server/configuration/key?value=1`.
+Instead, use the `value` field in the `application/json` request body.

 ## Request body

-When specifying a non-string value for a server configuration setting, or when specifying multiple configuration settings, the data to be set is specified in an `application/json` request body.
+When specifying a complex JSON value for a server configuration setting, or when specifying multiple configuration settings, the data to be set is specified in an `application/json` request body.

-You can specify a single `{key}` value on the URI and then specify the value using a `value` field in the `application/json` request body instead of using the `value` query parameter.
+You can specify a single `{key}` in the URI and then specify the value using a `value` field in the `application/json` request body instead of using the `value` query parameter.
 You can do this even if the value is a simple string, although it's more useful when you need to specify a JSON object value.